p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 ## Data/Label Loading

-For the Count-ception network, image and ground truth data are loaded from a pickle file using:
+For the Countception network, image and ground truth data are loaded from a pickle file using:

 ```python
 model.load_countception_dataset_from_pkl_file()
 ```

 For more information about how the pickle file is generated, please refer to the [paper](https://arxiv.org/abs/1703.08710) and the [github repo](https://github.com/roggirg/count-ception_mbm).